TheNeverMan/stackative/docs/README.md

 Stackative-21A
+This is a quick start tutorial for Stackative-21A (current version of Stackative).
 In Stackative instructions are interpreted one after another.
 Every instruction is exacly 1 sign.
 There are 30 instructions:
 "! ? @ # $ % ^ & * ( ) _ + { } [ ] - = ; : " \ | : ~ ' / . , < >"
 Anything that is not a valid instruction will be put on top of stack, so program: